Rev. Billy Graham, known as 'America's Pastor,' dies at 99

 Associated Press

 MONTREAT, N.C.
-(AP) - The Rev. Billy Graham, who transformed American religious life through his preaching and activism, becoming a counselor to presidents and the most widely heard Christian evangelist in history, died Wednesday.
-He was 99.
+(AP) - The Rev. Billy Graham, the magnetic, movie-star-handsome preacher who became a singular force in postwar American religious life, a confidant of presidents and the most widely heard Christian evangelist in history, died Wednesday at 99.

-Graham, who long suffered from cancer, pneumonia and other ailments, died at his home in North Carolina, spokesman Mark DeMoss told The Associated Press.
+"America's Pastor," as he was dubbed, had suffered from cancer, pneumonia and other ailments and died at his home in North Carolina.

-More than anyone else, Graham built evangelicalism into a force that rivaled liberal Protestantism and Roman Catholicism in the United States.
-His leadership summits and crusades in more than 185 countries and territories forged powerful global links among conservative Christians, and threw a lifeline to believers in the communist-controlled Eastern bloc.
-Dubbed "America's pastor," he was a confidant to U.S. presidents from Gen. Dwight Eisenhower to George W. Bush.
+More than anyone else, Graham built evangelicalism into a force that rivaled liberal Protestantism and Roman Catholicism in the U.S. His leadership summits and crusades in more than 185 countries and territories forged powerful global links among conservative Christians and threw a lifeline to believers in the communist bloc.

-In 1983, President Reagan gave Graham the Presidential Medal of Freedom, America's highest civilian honor.
-When the Billy Graham Museum and Library was dedicated in 2007 in Charlotte, former Presidents George H.W.
-Bush, Jimmy Carter and Bill Clinton attended.

-President Donald Trump tweeted : "The GREAT Billy Graham is dead.
+Tributes to Graham poured in from major leaders, with President Donald Trump tweeting: "The GREAT Billy Graham is dead.
 There was nobody like him!
 He will be missed by Christians and all religions.
 A very special man."

-Beyond Graham's public appearances, he reached untold millions through his pioneering use of prime-time telecasts, network radio, daily newspaper columns, evangelistic feature films and globe-girdling satellite TV hookups.
-Graham's message was not complex or unique, yet he preached with a conviction that won over audiences worldwide.
+Former President Barack Obama said Graham "gave hope and guidance to generations of Americans."

+A tall, striking man with thick, swept-back hair, stark blue eyes and a firm jaw, Graham was a commanding presence in the pulpit, with a powerful baritone voice.

 By his final crusade in 2005 in New York City, he had preached in person to more than 210 million people worldwide.
 No evangelist is expected to have his level of influence again.